oscarlai1998/tp/docs/team/oscarlai1998.md

 *Considerations*

-Ui depends on the implementation of other classes, in which each feature might call the UI class to print information on screen.
 The initial concern was to think of all the possible features that may require interaction with the user.
-[Fuxi](https://github.com/fupernova) and [Ke Wen](https://github.com/kewenlok/) helped to implement some skeleton methods to help me implement the specific methods based on the different command classes I implemented In my case, my implementation of DeleteCommand, ProgressCommand and ListCommand requires specific information to be printed e.g. For ProgressCommand, I need to print the progress bar based on the number of MCs completed out of 160.
+[Fuxi](https://github.com/fupernova) and [Ke Wen](https://github.com/kewenlok/) helped to implement skeleton methods to help me implement the specific methods based on the different command classes I implemented e.g. For ProgressCommand, I need to print the progress bar based on the number of MCs completed out of 160.

 ___
 #### Implemented `DeleteCommand` class of iGraduate
 The DeleteCommand class is responsible for executing the `delete` command, and takes in an additional parameter of